 Application Deadline: Noon, Friday of 4th week of Trinity Term.

 The College is offering three Domus Research Prizes this year, worth £500 each: two Domus Prizes for any academic area, and one Busuttil Domus Prize (for the areas of Business, Criminology, Government, International Relations, Law or Politics).
 The prizes will reward excellent research communication skills.
 There will also be three runner-up prizes of £50 each kindly made possible by Mr Afshin Ahmadian.

 If you would like to be considered for a prize, please submit a brief article describing some element of your research that you think is particularly novel, exciting or important.
 The article should be of no more than 1,000 words (including a title), in size 12 font and may include one diagram (please try not to PDF the document).
 It should aim to highlight the importance of your work to a non-specialist readership.
-Please submit your article via e-mail to email@example.com (College Office Assistant) by noon on Friday, May 19th.
+Please submit your article via e-mail to email@example.com (College Office Assistant) by noon on Friday of 4th week, Trinity Term.

 All Linacre students are encouraged to consider applying.
 It is an enjoyable way to hone your presentation skills in front of a friendly audience.

 Leeds Hoban Linacre-Huntington Exchange Fellowship